 Our master bedroom the West Elk Suite features a new queen bed and private balcony: the Bear Den has twin beds and the Ptarmigan Nest features an new mattress and an antique double bed.
 See full descriptions and photos below!!
 The soothing sounds of Quartz Creek, which flows through the property, can be enjoyed from every room!
 Open the window for better listening.

 We are licensed by the State of Colorado to collect and pay lodging taxes.
 Taxes are paid to the State of Colorado, Gunnision County and the Town of Pitkin for each rental.
 All applicable TAXES ARE INCLUDED in the rental price along with the cleaning fee.
 A local property manager checks in guests on arrival, fully explains all Pitkin Town ordinances, and is available for questions or concerns during their stay.

 Pitkin is a small, quiet community and we welcome guests who will enjoy and help preserve the charm and slow pace of Pitkin.

 Between June and October the entire cabin can be rented for periods from seven nights and up to twenty-one nights.
 Special rates may apply to rental terms of eight or more nights.

 Details are explained under Description and more completely at our website.

-Phone Sybille and Thomas at 340-690-2440 with any questions or for more information.
+Phone Thomas Kelley at with any questions or for more information.